 The Deuter Kid Comfort 3 is the perfect kid carrier for active families with toddlers.
 You can safely use it beginning when your child is old enough to sit up on his or her own, although a 6-month-old might look a little small in it.
+It is one of the best baby and kid carriers for travel!
 Because it has a weight limit of 48 pounds, you’ll get plenty of use out of it as your child grows.
 Our 4-year-old only weighs 32 pounds, so there is a good chance she will still fit in it at 6 years old!
 Although, by that point, I’m making that kid walk!

 The Deuter Kid Comfort III has a soft, padded 5-point harness child seat.
 The harness is adjustable for each child’s size.
 It also has a soft chin pad which provides a comfortable place for your child to rest or even nap.
 The interior is removable and machine washable for easy cleaning.
 Deuter’s AirContact design is intended for maximum ventilation to reduce that oh-so-lovely back sweat that happens when wearing a child carrier for an extended amount of time.

 Deuter Kid Comfort 3 Accessories

 The Deuter Kid Comfort 3 comes with several accessories to help protect your little one from the elements and keep them comfortable and content.

 It has a removable, stowable shade that quickly folds up and fits in one of the storage compartments.
 The shade is great for keeping your little one out of the sun, whether you are hiking or simply outside on a sunny day.